+- Arkansas Children's Hospital Little Rock

+- Arkansas Blood Institute (ABI/OBI) Little Rock

-- ◆ Baptist Health Medical Center Little Rock
+- Baptist Health Medical Center Little Rock

-- ♦ Baptist Health Medical Center North Little Rock
+- Baptist Health Medical Center North Little Rock

-- ♦ Baptist Health Medical Center Conway
+- Baptist Health Medical Center Conway

-- ♦ Natural State Laboratories

-- ♦ Micro-Diagnostic Laboratories Inc

-- ♦ Arkansas Department of Health
+- Baptist Health Medical Center Stuttgart

-Baptist Health Medical Center - Little Rock (BHMC-LR) Clinical Laboratory is where most of the training occurs.
+- Baptist Health Medical Center Heber Springs

 The Clinical Student Coordinator (Expert Clinician) of each section is responsible for the student's clinical training during the rotation as well as overseeing the evaluation of the student.
 The student rotates on a scheduled basis.
 Each week the student may be rotating with a different professional technologist to provide him/her a more varied clinical education.
 The Internship Schedule identifies the dates/times where student is located during their rotations.